-Regulatory Statute Requirements Approach Status Assembly Bill 1420 Mandatory BMP Compliance Lines up with actions taken to meet CUWCC BMP compliance In compliance - requirement sunsets July 1, 2016.
-20x2020 ( SB X7-7) Reduce per capita water use by 10% by 2015 AND Reduce per capita water use by 20% by 2020 By implementing active WUE programs and policy Initiatives the Regional Alliance is projected to be on track to meet per capita reduction goals.
-2015 Target = 226 2015 Reported = 188 2020 Target = 201 2020 Projected = 193

-Regulatory Statute Requirements Approach Status Governor's Executive Order Regulations Mandatory 4 - 36% reduction of residential per capita water use Implement active WUE programs, enforce mandatory watering days and eliminate water waste.
+Regulatory Statute Requirements Approach Status Assembly Bill 1420 Mandatory BMP Compliance.
+Lines up with actions taken to meet CUWCC BMP compliance In compliance - requirement sunsets July 1, 2016.
+20x2020 (SB X7-7) Reduce per capita water use by 10% by 2015.
+AND Reduce per capita water use by 20% by 2020.
+By implementing active WUE programs and policy Initiatives the Regional Alliance is projected to be on track to meet per capita reduction goals.
+2015 Target = 226 2015 Reported = 188 2020 Target = 201 2020 Projected = 182 Governor's Executive Order Regulations Mandatory statewide reduction of 25% of residential per capita water use.
+Each agency assigned local target of 4 - 36%.
+Implement active WUE programs, enforce mandatory watering days and eliminate water waste.
 Most agencies at or near mandated %.
 Collective % Goal = 28% Collective % Saved = 29.5%

-It is expected that the region will exceed the 20x2020 goal.
+The region is in compliance with the AB 1420 BMP requirements.
+Most agencies are currently at or near mandated conservation levels under the Governor's Executive Order.
+It is also expected that the region will exceed the 20x2020 goal.
 This will be accomplished through regional and local actions utilizing: